2017 Siegaue rape case: Legal proceedings

 Legal proceedings began in September 2017 at the district court of Bonn.
 The defendant ignored the advice of his lawyer and denied the crime.
 When evidence was presented, including a positive DNA match, the defendant loudly protested, accused the court of using fabrications and insulted the victim as a "prostitute".

 A psychiatric report found narcissistic personality traits of the defendant that were not pathological.
 Thus he was considered fully responsible for the crime.
 The court sentenced him to eleven and a half years' imprisonment in October 2017; the prosecutor had called for 13 years.
-The defense appealed the verdict.
+The defence appealed the verdict.

-In February 2018, the perpetrator was seriously injured in a fire in his prison cell, which he had allegedly started himself.
+In February 2018, the perpetrator was seriously injured in a fire in his prison cell, which the authorities believe he started himself.

 After having processed the appeal by the perpetrator, the Federal Court of Justice (German: Bundesgerichtshof, BGH) confirmed the verdict of the Regional Court of Bonn on 6 June 2018, but declined the associated sentence, stating that the district court did not ascertain the full culpability of the offender without error.
-Another criminal court of the district court of Bonn has to again examine a possible diminished criminal liability and re-evaluate the sentence.
+The case was referred back to the criminal court of the district court of Bonn to examine a possible diminished criminal liability and review the sentence.